 - Identify the current contract positions for each insurance policy year.
-This assumes that all monies due have been collected, and does not allow for the impact of commutations that have taken place. - Allocate the projected future gross cashflows to individual insurance policy years using an allocation basis that has been determined by reference to the exposure methodology used to project future claim numbers and also using a "period of exposure" and "time on risk" allocation.
+This assumes that all monies due have been collected, and does not allow for the impact of commutations that have taken place. - Allocate the projected future gross cashflows to individual insurance policy years using an allocation basis that has been determined by reference to the exposure methodology used to project future claim numbers and also using a "period of exposure" allocation. - This gives a projection of how the insurance programme is utilised over time.